Bozar/OneMoreLevel/user/doc/railgun.md

 (Press Enter to view key bindings.)

 > Doomguy believes that danger means double anger.
-Doomguy engraves his railgun barrel with MM.
+Doomguy enters Baator with a railgun and mere five charges.
+Doomguy engraves the railgun barrel with MM.
 It means Might & Mercy.
-Doomguy enters the realm of demons with a human body and mere five charges.